sillylittlethings/SmilesDB/paper/paper.md

 # Acknowledgements

-We acknowledge support from Jason Sonnenberg during the early stages of this project.
+Thank you to Jason Sonnenberg for his support during the early stages of this project.

 # References